Home Expressions

 qail-core

 Parser, transpiler, and type system.
-Queries stay as typed data structures with schema validation before runtime execution.
+Queries are parsed into typed Abstract Syntax Trees (AST) with schema validation before dispatch.

 get users fields id, email